 1043 McNicoll Avenue

 The following is an excerpt from AOLS Members Bulletin 2005-01 and represents Association Policy concerning the right to enter private property.

 Section 6(1) of the Surveys Act does allow a licensed surveyor, or a person in the surveyor's employ, while in the performance of a cadastral survey, to enter and pass over the land of any person at any time, or to enter into a building, at a time suitable to the occupant.
-However, the surveyor is responsible for any damage resulting from his or her actions.
+However, the surveyor is responsible for any damage resulting from their actions.

 Section 1 of the Surveys Act defines surveyor as: "surveyor" means an Ontario land surveyor licensed under the Surveyors Act.

 The AOLS recommends to its members that they attempt to contact the owner or occupant before entering a property.
 This is not always possible or practical, and the surveyor may have to complete the work without advising the owner.
 Surveyors or their employees are expected to identify themselves or provide contact information for the surveyor if requested to do so.

 Right of entry does not allow right of anonymity.
 Persons must identify themselves accurately when asked.
 The project manager or party chief should be equipped with business cards and door hangers.
 If your vehicle is not identified with permanent corporate logo and coordinates, ensure that identification information is placed in the vehicle where visible.
 Right of entry does not necessarily allow right of entry for vehicles and parking of vehicles on property.